KrisJensen/KrisJensen.github.io/_pages/projects.md

 <img src="https://krisjensen.github.io/images/bgpfa_schematic.png" alt="pretty picture" width="70%" style="float: top"><br>
 Methods for dimensionality reduction such as PCA, tSNE, GPFA, LFADS etc. are frequently used in neuroscience to try to decipher what low-dimensional quantities are represented by high-dimensional neural activity.
 Some of the challenges associated with these methods include high computational costs, difficulty in optimizing hyperparameters to avoid overfitting, and deciding on an appropriate latent dimensionality.
-In this work with Calvin Kao, Jasmine Stone and Guillaume Hennequin in the CBL, we address these challenges by developing a scalable Bayesian version of Gaussian Process Factor Analysis which infers the appropriate latent dimensionality from the data together with the remaining hyperparameters.
+In this work with Calvin Kao, Jasmine Stone and Guillaume Hennequin in the CBL, we address these challenges by developing a scalable Bayesian version of Gaussian Process Factor Analysis which infers the appropriate latent dimensionality from the training data together with the remaining hyperparameters.
 The Bayesian approach ensures appropriate regularization to avoid overfitting, and our scalable implementation supports non-Gaussian noise models and can be used for long time series spanning many minutes or even several hours.

 ## Manifold Gaussian process latent variable models